Montana Rail Link: History

 Montana Rail Link's independent status and main line dates back to October 31, 1987, when MRL under Missoula businessman Dennis Washington commenced a 60-year lease of Burlington Northern's southern Montana main line between Sandpoint, Idaho and Huntley, Montana, near Billings.
 This spin-off was controversial as it happened during contract negotiations between Burlington Northern and the United Transportation Union.
 MRL workers were represented by various unions.
 Montana Rail Link trains operated between Billings and Spokane using trackage rights over BN successor BNSF's tracks connecting those points.

 Montana Rail Link used cabooses until the BNSF takeover in 2024, which were used to carry remote control switching equipment on Laurel switch engines.
 A significant number of MRL movements were actually BNSF trains, complete with locomotives, that MRL received at one end of its track and forwarded back to BNSF at the other end.
 MRL also operated trains of its own to gather and distribute local freight along its lines.
 Forest products and grain were primary commodities, and MRL also operated a special train, called the Gas Local, between Missoula and Thompson Falls, Montana, to bridge a gap in a long-distance gasoline pipeline.

 On September 8, 2005, Montana Rail Link took delivery of locomotive number 4300, the first of 16 new EMD SD70ACe locomotives.
 This was the first locomotive that the railroad has ordered new from a manufacturer, and it and the rest of the class were intended to replace aging SD40 and SD45 locomotives on trains crossing the Rocky Mountains over the continental divide at Mullan Pass near Helena, Montana and Bozeman Pass near Bozeman, Montana.

 In January 2022, BNSF agreed to pay MRL $2 billion for an early lease termination.
 The return to BNSF control required the approval of the Surface Transportation Board, and this was later approved on March 8, 2023.
 BNSF took over operations on January 1, 2024.
 This absorbed the MRL into BNSF, integrating MRL operations, technology and personnel.
 All 1,200 employees were offered employment with BNSF.

 Incidents

 1989 Helena train wreck

-In the Helena train wreck of February 2, 1989, 48 decoupled rail cars rolled into Helena, hit a parked work train, caught fire and exploded.
+In the Helena train wreck of February 2, 1989, 48 uncoupled rail cars rolled into Helena, hit a parked work train, caught fire and exploded.
 While property damage was extensive, there were no casualties.